-B/9//48577 ···· FACILITY: ZEELAND BOARD OF PUBLIC WORKS SRN / ID: B7977 LOCATION: 347 E. Washington Ave., ZEELAND DISTRICT: Grand Rapids CITY: ZEELAND COUNTY: OTTAWA CONTACT: Robert Mulder , Power Supply Manager ACTIVITY DATE: 04/11/2019 STAFF: Kaitlyn DeVries COMPLIANCE STATUS: Compliance SOURCE CLASS: MAJOR SUBJECT: The purpose of this i nspection was to determine compliance with MI-ROP P-B7977-2017.
+FACILITY: ZEELAND BOARD OF PUBLIC WORKS SRN / ID: B7977 LOCATION: 347 E. Washington Ave., ZEELAND DISTRICT: Grand Rapids CITY: ZEELAND COUNTY: OTTAWA CONTACT: Robert Mulder , Power Supply Manager ACTIVITY DATE: 10/28/2020 STAFF: Kaitlyn DeVries COMPLIANCE STATUS: Compliance SOURCE CLASS: MAJOR SUBJECT: The purpose of this inspection was to determine compliance with MI-ROP-B7977-2017.
 RESOLVED COMPLAINTS:

-On Thursday April 11, 2019 Air Quality Division (AQD) Staff Kaitlyn DeVries conducted an unannounced, scheduled inspection of Zeeland Board of Public Works located at 347 E. Washington Avenue, Zeeland Michigan.
+On Wednesday October 28, 2020 Department of Environment, Great Lakes, and Energy (EGLE) Air Quality Division (AQD) Staff Kaitlyn DeVries conducted an announced, scheduled inspection of Zeeland Board of Public Works located at 347 E. Washington Avenue, Zeeland Michigan.
+The inspection was announced in order to ensure proper safety precautions could be taken to prevent the spread of COVID-19.
+Proper personal protective equipment (PPE), including facial coverings, were worn and social distancing was practiced throughout the inspection.
 The purpose of this inspection was to determine compliance with MI-ROP-B7977-2017.

-KD arrived in the vicinity of the plant around 10:00 am.
+KD arrived in the vicinity of the plant shortly before 9:00 am.
 Prior to entering, KD observed the area for any excess emissions or odors; none were noted.
-KD checked in at the main office building located at 350 E. Washington, where she soon met with Mr. Robert Mulder, Power Supply & Market Operations Manager who accompanied her on the tour of the facility and provided her with the associated records.
-Operator, Brian, also joined for the tour of the facility.
+KD checked in at the main office building located at 350 E. Washington, where she soon met with Mr. Robert Mulder, Power Supply & Market Operations Manager who accompanied her on the inspection of the facility and provided her with the associated records.